The Rattled Rooster: Plot

 After reading about the "early bird getting the worm", a frustrated rooster attempts to beat his fellow fowls to the punch, but winds up being late for breakfast anyway.
 The only meal left is a precocious worm with a mischievous attitude who delights in teasing and tormenting the hungry rooster.
 The rooster makes several bids to catch his prey, but the worm's pranks get the better of him each time (getting electrocuted, drenched with a hose, launched from a bazooka and so on).

 Eventually, the worm scares the rooster off by wrapping a baby's rattle around his tail and masquerading as a rattlesnake.
 His disguise inadvertently attracts the attention of an amorous female rattlesnake who captures him in her coils and proceeds to woo and kiss the terrified worm.
 The rooster, realizing that the worm was in disguise, tries to grab him, but ends up seizing the female rattlesnake by mistake (who misinterprets his embrace for romantic intent).

 The female rattlesnake chases both the worm and the rooster, who in turn team up to stop her advances.
 Using a pair of precisely driven golf balls, they pin her in the knothole of a wooden fence.
 The rooster attempts to turn on the worm following their partnership, only to have the worm use the same golf ball trick to trap him in the fence right next to the female rattlesnake.
 Seeing only his elongated neck and head, the female rattlesnake mistakes the trembling rooster for a male snake and begins batting her eyelids at him flirtatiously.

 Reissue

 The Rattled Rooster was among the many Looney Tunes shorts reissued under the Blue Ribbon label.
 It was reissued on October 22, 1955.
-The original titles have since been restored on HBO Max.
+The original titles for this short were restored for HBO Max and were later released to the Looney Tunes Collector's Vault: Volume 2 Blu-ray set.